Qlinak/windsurf-doc/Windsurf & Figma MCP Integration Guide.md

 you should refer to this document @documentlink to set up the sylte of this component ... (more requirements, tell Cascade as detailed as possible as if you were to code it up yourself)
 ```
+**NOTE**: if you need Cascade to interact with lib files in node modules, you must exclude it from .gitignore first
 - **Use iterative refinement**: Provide feedback and request adjustments (e.g. color, spacing, font) referencing Figma node-ids for accuracy.

 ---